Environmental issues in Uruguay: Lead exposure

 Most lead exposure in the country is concentrated in Montevideo where most lead-using industries are concentrated.
-For example, the Radesca S.A. battery factory in Montevideo was one of the worst historical sources of lead in the country, in part due to poor disposal practices.
+For example, the Radesca S.A. battery factory in Montevideo was one of the worst sources of lead in the country, in part due to poor disposal practices.

-In particular, the identification of lead exposure in the neighborhood of La Teja from industrial contamination, lead to the create of an environmental justice movement in the neighborhood, organized under the community group Comisión Vivir Sin Plomo (Commission to Live without Lead).
+In particular, the identification of lead exposure in the neighborhood of La Teja from industrial contamination, lead to the creation of an environmental justice movement in the neighborhood, organized under the community group Comisión Vivir Sin Plomo (Commission to Live without Lead).
 Uruguayan-American academic Daniel Renfrew claimed that the community created the first environmental justice movement in the country.

-Subsequent the La Teja episode, government commissions were established and subsequent public investment lead to both study and regulation of lead in most of the effected industries.
-A clinic was established at the Pereira Rossell Hospital in Montevideo, called The Health Clinic for Environmental Chemical Contaminants, that became a center for treating lead.
-The founding doctor, Elena Queirolo, would continue finding high concentrations of lead throughout the country.
+After the La Teja episode, government commissions were established and there was public investment in the study and regulation of lead.
+A clinic was established at the Pereira Rossell Hospital in Montevideo, called the Health Clinic for Environmental Chemical Contaminants, that became a center for treating lead.
+The founding doctor, Elena Queirolo, continued to find high concentrations of lead throughout the country.

 Livestock and its effect on water

-Worldwide, Livestock production is one of the fastest growing agricultural industries.
-Uruguay has a long history with livestock productions, with 70-80% of the land being devoted to pastures, both natural and cultivated; and since 1960, the production has doubled.
-This puts an increased pressure on the grasslands, and with the soil quality decreasing, fertilizers need to be used to combat this void.
-But this has consequences; the increase in production can cause the crops to drain the local water supply, as it is required for irrigation and this makes it difficult for other plants to grow.
+Worldwide, livestock production is one of the fastest growing agricultural industries.
+Uruguay has a long history of livestock production, with 70-80% of the land being devoted to pastures, both natural and cultivated; and since 1960, the production has doubled.
+This puts pressure on the grasslands, and with the soil quality decreasing, fertilizers need to be used to compensate.
+But this has consequences; the increase in production can cause the crops to drain the local water supply, as it is required irrigation and this makes it difficult for other plants to grow.
 In addition to this, large areas of forests have been cleared out to create new farmland, to grow food to feed the increasing number of cattle.
-Excess fertilizer use can cause eutrophication of the aquatic ecosystems, when the excess fertilizers are washed into streams or ponds, it leads explosive growth of algae, which in any stagnant waters may cause oxygen levels to drop and making the water uninhabitable to most of the organisms.
+Excess fertilizer use can cause eutrophication of the aquatic ecosystems, when the excess fertilizers are washed into streams or ponds.
+It leads to explosive growth of algae, which in stagnant waters may cause oxygen levels to drop and the water becomes uninhabitable to most organisms.

 Deforestation

 Forestry is one of the largest growing industries in the country, which has affected the fertility of Uruguayan meadows.
-Over 10% of Uruguay's forest has been destroyed, yet with the Forestation law implemented in 1988 there have been some restrictions as to how the private sector is able to operate, by not allowing them to cut an excess of trees.
+Over 10% of Uruguay's forest has been destroyed, yet with the forestation law implemented in 1988 there have been some restrictions on the private sector, by not allowing them to cut an excess of trees.

 Uruguay had a 2018 Forest Landscape Integrity Index mean score of 3.61/10, ranking it 147th globally out of 172 countries.